Abdulrhmanil/Sudoku-Solver/README.md

 You can read more in: <https://en.wikipedia.org/wiki/Sudoku>

 ## Getting Started
+To run the application you just need to run the main method in Driver class,
+`public class Driver {
+	public static void main(String[] args) {
+	...
+	}
+}`
-All what you need to run the program is  from the main method in Driver class, and the application will choose a random sudoku board from the [realBoards.txt](https://github.com/Abdulrhmanil/Sudoku-Solver/blob/master/boards/realBoards.txt) file.
+and the application will choose a random sudoku board from the [realBoards.txt](https://github.com/Abdulrhmanil/Sudoku-Solver/blob/master/boards/realBoards.txt) file.